amyvolkert/bamazon/README.md

 * Inquirer

 ## Installing
-For instructions on installing Node, MySQL, and Inquirer, email slingingicons@comcast.net.
+For instructions on downloading the application or installing Node, MySQL, and Inquirer, email slingingicons@comcast.net.

 ## Running
 1. From terminal, type: